Blog

 Disk space usageThe information on the usage of the disk space.

-NetworkThe network usage gives information on the data transmission speed form the server to the network adapter.
+NetworkThe network usage gives information on the data transmission speed from the server to the network adapter.

-Sometimes the system analysis and requirements collection take place throughout the whole project lifecycle.
-If the software is already in use, the analysis of the target audience and their actions will show, which parts of the application are of critical importance and how the interaction with the system occurs.
+Sometimes, system analysis and requirements gathering continue throughout the project lifecycle.
+If the software is already in use, analyzing user behavior helps identify the most critical parts of the application and understand how users interact with the system.

 Book a consultation with the a1qa performance experts.